-Google’s new product extension is useful for retail brands and vendors who want to be able to display real-time product information such as images.
+Google’s product extension is useful for retail brands and vendors who want to display real-time product information, such as images.

-Marketers can now easily submit their products and image feeds to Google Merchant Center so they can instantly appear in web and image search results.
+Marketers can now easily submit their products and image feeds to Google Merchant Centers.
+They can instantly appear in web and image search results.

-In the new 2019, Google gives manufacturers more significant control over their brand and product information.
+In 2019, Google gave manufacturers more control over their brand and product information.

 To make their products, original equipment manufacturers and B2B brands indicate that their product image must be adequately displayed on Google, their categories, and their reputation in general.

 Another recent announcement from Google is that you can update your product information (such as images) through the Google Manufacturers Center.